whowechina/voltex_pico/README.md

 * Support: `Production\3DPrint\* - Support.stl`, clear, semi-transparent.
 * Panel: `Production\3DPrint\* - Panel Combo.3mf`, white or close-to-white, with logo and patterns in black if you have multi-color system.
 Print it upside down.

-### New Stabilizing Mechanism for Big Thin button
+### Thin Stabilizing Mechanism for Big Button
-Before assembly, I'm going to introduce a new stabilizing mechanism for big thin buttons.
+Before assembly, I'm going to introduce a new thin stabilizing mechanism for big buttons.
 I designed it so a slim Voltex Pico is possible.

 Stabilizing a button means to make the button not wobble when pressed.
 A wobbling button is like a seesaw, corners for the button don't go up and down in sync, which makes the button feel bad and not reliable.

 Stabilizing a big button is never a problem for arcade, simply because arcade cabs have enough vertical space.
 They can use so called "tube guide" stabilizing.
 As long as the tube is long enough (versus the gap between the tube and the shaft), buttons can only move or twist horizontally a little bit, but never wobble like a seesaw.

 Technically, for a slim controller which only has millimeters of vertical space, we can still use tube guide, but such a small tube and shaft will be very difficult to make or harvest, not to mention the sliding surface material.
 In short words, it's not feasible for DIYers.
-So we have to use a lever based stabilizing mechanism, like people do in the modern keyboards.
+So we have to use a lever based stabilizing mechanism, like we do in the modern keyboards.

-Long keyboard keycaps are only "1-dimensional", you only need one stabilizer on their X-axis.
-But for big arcade buttons - big and flat - they need "2-dimensions" of stabilizing.
+Long keyboard keycaps are "1-dimensional", you only need one stabilizer on their X-axis.
+But for big arcade buttons - big cicle or square - they need "2-dimensions" of stabilizing.
 So people just drop in 2 stabilizers, placed perpendicular to each other.
 Technically this will work.
 But there come new problems.
   * Vertical space for the stem and the stabilizer is not ideal for a slim controller.
   * Requires accurate keycap stem holes (connecting both the keyswitch and the stabilizer), tiny misalignment can cause stress and bring excessive friction.
   * Both FDM and SLA 3D printing have their own tolerances, which can cause misalignment easily.